 - What is the format of the tests?

-- Reading and Listening test — Step 1: paper delivered
+- Reading and Listening test — Step 1: paper or digitally delivered

-- Reading and Listening test — Step 2: paper delivered
+- Reading and Listening test — Step 2: paper or digitally delivered

 - What skills do the TOEFL Primary tests measure?